python/cpython/Doc/library/turtle.rst

 .. function:: no_animation()

-   Temporarilly disable turtle animation.
-The code written inside the ``no_animation`` block will not be animated, and once the code block is exited, the drawing will appear.
+   Temporarily disable turtle animation.
+The code written inside the ``no_animation`` block will not be animated;
+   once the code block is exited, the drawing will appear.

    .. doctest::
       :skipif: _tkinter is None